An Overview Of Stress Management

 4. Relationship And Communication

 Stress can affect how people relate to one another and how they communicate.
-Stress can cause impatience, mood fluctuations, and a lack of patience in people, all of which can harm their performance.
+It can cause impatience, mood fluctuations, and a lack of patience, all of which can harm performance.

 By controlling our stress levels, we may improve our ability to regulate our emotions, improve our communication abilities, and create more positive interpersonal interactions.